kenmaready/CppND-Capstone-Blasteroids/README.md

 # CPPND: Capstone Game: Blasteroids

+## Project Description

 This is my Capstone Project for the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 It's an asteroids clone built with SDL2, and was extended from starter code provided by the course, which was inspired by the snake game in [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

+In this Capstone Project, we could choose our own C++ application or extend a Snake game example, following principles we've learned throughout the Nanodegree Program.
+I chose to extent the Snake game and adapted it to build this asteroids clone.
+The purpose of the project is to demonstrate our ability to independently create applications using a wide range of C++ features.

+The description below includes a description of meeting Rubric requirements including 7 specific examples in the code.

+At the bottom of this README, you can find instructions for compiling and running the project on your own machine.

 <img src="blasteroids.gif"/>